AMenezes97/serosim/README.md

 100 individuals who have either been vaccinated, infected, both or neither.
 We will set up each of the required arguments and models for the *runserosim* function in the order outlined in the methods section of the paper.
-We then run the simulation and examine its outputs
+We then run the simulation and examine its outputs.

+There are two additional vignettes/case studies in the *vignettes* folder.
+Case study 1 provides an example of a longitudinal singular biomarker serological survey simulation structured around measles, a one-pathogen system with vaccination, but also applicable to other vaccine preventable diseases.
+Case study 2 provides an example of a cross-sectional multi-biomarker serological survey structured around diphtheria and pertussis, a two-pathogen system with bivalent vaccination, but also applicable to multi-pathogen systems with multivalent vaccines.

 # Installation